+NOTE: The number of respondents for this question was 47.
+"Don't know/Not applicable" responses are included but not shown

 When it comes to the size of Swedish companies operating in Mexico, a majority, accounting for 70 per cent, fall into the small business category, employing fewer than 250 local employees.
-These companies, often characterized by their agility and adaptability, play a vital role in driving innovation, fostering entrepreneurship, and contributing to job creation in the Mexican economy.
+These companies, often characterised by their agility and adaptability, play a vital role in driving innovation, fostering entrepreneurship, and contributing to job creation in the Mexican economy.
 Medium-sized companies make up 15 per cent of the Swedish business presence in Mexico.
 With employee counts ranging between 250 and 1,000, these companies have a more substantial workforce and possess the capacity to undertake larger-scale projects.
-They contribute to the development of various sectors, offering specialized services, technology, and employment opportunities that support economic growth and diversification.
+They contribute to the development of various sectors, offering specialised services, technology, and employment opportunities that support economic growth and diversification.
 Large Swedish companies, representing 16 per cent of the total, are significant players in the Mexican market.
 These companies have a substantial local workforce, employing over 1,000 employees.
 With their extensive resources, established infrastructure, and global reach, they have the ability to make substantial investments, contribute to industry expansion, and create significant economic impact.
 The diverse range of company sizes within the Swedish business community in Mexico reflects the country's attractiveness as an investment destination.
-The presence of small, medium-sized, and large companies demonstrates the breadth of opportunities available, the favorable business environment, and the mutual benefits that can be realized through Swedish-Mexican partnerships.
+The presence of small, medium-sized, and large companies demonstrates the breadth of opportunities available, the favorable business environment, and the mutual benefits that can be realised through Swedish-Mexican partnerships.
 As these companies continue to collaborate and grow, they contribute to the long-term economic prosperity of both nations.
 SWEDISH FIRMS' LOCAL NUMBER OF EMPLOYEES IN MEXICO IN 2023

-Improving perception of business climate in Mexico

-Compared to the previous year, the perception of the Mexican business climate among Swedish companies in Mexico has seen a significant improvement.
+NOTE: The number of respondents for this question was 47.
+"Don't know/Not applicable" responses are included but not shown Improving perception of business climate in Mexico Compared to the previous year, the perception of the Mexican business climate among Swedish companies in Mexico has seen a significant improvement.
 In 2022, only 28 per cent of companies perceived the business climate as positive, whereas in 2023, the corresponding number is 64 per cent.
-Simultaneously, the percentage of companies perceiving the business climate as negative has decreased substantially, from 40 per cent to a mere 6 per cent.
+Simultaneously, the percentage of companies perceiving the business climate as negative has decreased substantially, from 40 per cent to a mere six per cent.